originally posted on Concept Hub

 For other ideas related to direct sales and social media, check out this blog.

-In consultative selling the sales person first assist the customer in identifying their needs and then walks them through a customized solution.
+In consultative selling the salesperson first assist the customer in identifying their needs and then walks them through a customized solution.

 I have been involved in consultative sales my entire career.
 I started as an IT recruiter during the late 90’s which took a lot of creative thinking and consultation to make the right matches for everyone involved.
 Most recruiters are taking the lead in leveraging Linkedin and Twitter to gain insights into their clients and prospects activities as well as stay top of mind by participating in online conversations.

 Again, listening to these channels as well as others throughout the web is a great way to find a problem that needs solving.
-I also highly recommend signing up for Gist.com which will track online activity for all of your contacts in a easy to use dashboard.
+I also highly recommend signing up for Gist.com which will track online activity for all of your contacts in an easy to use dashboard.

 Typically complex sales are long processes where the client/consumer is heavily involved in research and knowledge gathering.
 Whereas I have been stressing the value of listening and conversing during direct and consultative sales, if your company is involved in complex sales it is in your best interest to have lots of information online for your customers to find.
 Complex sales experiences can be enhanced by inviting your prospects into a user-community where they can converse with your existing clients, not to mention the value of your prospects finding that your thought leadership through blogs, twitter, and Q&A sites is highly referred to and respected by many people throughout the web.